Mindful Decluttering: How to Deal With Guilt and Eco-Anxiety

 Delete 5 unnecessary digital items (photos, files, emails)

-Not going to the shops today, instead go one or two days latter checking if I really still need/want the item
+Not going to the shops today, instead going one or two days later, checking if I really still need/want the item

 This reinforces a pause, care, and could reduce replacement or a purchase.